Parameter list pattern

 Dynamic variables are allowed in signatures although they don't provide special behaviour because argument binding does connect two scopes anyway.

-Parameters can be followed by a sub-signature in brackets, which will destructure the argument given.
+Parameters can be followed by a sub-signature in parentheses, which will destructure the argument given.
 The destructuring of a list is just its elements:

 sub first( (, *))